UnofficialOpenUni/system-programming-lab/readme.md

 4. Enter the command "git pull origin main" - this will pull all the new changes and will update the files on your PC.

-## Becoming a contributer:
-Becoming a contributer will give you access to review and approve pull requests on the upstream repository as well as pushing, merging and performing various different actions directly to the upstream repository wihtout needing to fork it and keeping your fork up to date.

-If you are not new to Github and are certain in what you're doing and that you want delete/modify other people's work by mistake, you are more than welcome to request to become a contributer on `#request-git-access` on [our Discord](https://discord.gg/SfHGVJ5s) :)
-We'd be more than happy to increase the amounts of contributors to this git repo as well as the amount of content uploaded for the benefit of all the students of this course.